simoebenhida/Laramin/README.md

 And we're all good to go!

-To connected There is some dummy data added you can check on Database
+To connected There is some dummy data added you can check on Database Now Launch your website with prefix name by default /admin and enter this dummy credentials and all works fine
 >**email:** `superadministrator@app.com`
 ></br>
 >**password:** `password`